ADD A PARTNER IN LLP

 - A designated partner holds the position in LLP just like a director hold in the company.

-- Only an individual can be the designated partner but any person can be the partner, any person includes individual, company, LLP or any body corporate.
+- Only an individual can be the designated partner but any person can be the partner, any person includes individual, private limited company or public limited company or LLP or any body corporate.

 - Designated partner must have DPIN and DSC before his appointment but for the appointment of non designated partner, there is no need for his DPIN or DSC.